 Charlie Arnott: for the love of the land

 To grow health-giving, nutrient-rich food, we need healthy soil.
 This isn’t just the case for growing fruits, vegies and grains – healthy soil also grows healthy grass, which leads to healthier livestock.
-This is the secret to farmer and grazier Charlie Arnott’s success.
+It’s the secret to success for farmer and grazier Charlie Arnott.

 Arnott raises cattle, pigs and sheep on his property at Boorowa in NSW using regenerative farming practices that follow organic, biodynamic and holistic grazing principles.
 While many now come to him for advice, Arnott admits he was once a very conventional farmer who did things strictly by the book.
 It was the Millennium Drought that changed his mind.

 “It was couple of tough years,” he says.
 “There were some things that were slowly eating away at me.
 My sense of purpose, or really a lack of purpose.

 “Watching my paddocks blow away was another catalyst.
 It started me wondering why that was happening and what I could do about it.”

 Arnott attended a course, bemusingly titled “Profiting from the Drought”.
 It opened his eyes to more regenerative methods of farming.

 “It got me thinking about what I was doing, my paradigms.
 I’d never even heard the word ‘paradigm’ before.
 But the course asked me to consider what my current paradigms were and whether they aligned with my values.”